 Daniel Doña (Granada 1977)

-His work as interpreter and creative has been recognized by means of many awards
+His work as choreographer and performer has been recognized with numerous awards:

 - Award “EL OJO CRÍTICO de RNE 2016” in its modality for DANCE.

 - Award Meritorius Honor “HEBE” For Performing Arts 2016 .

 - MAX Award for Performing Arts to Best Choreography for the piece “De Cabeza”.

 - Award “Hugo Boss” to young talents in Performing Arts.